signalw/charliechat/README.md

 To exit virtual environment:

-    deactivate    # deactivates the virtual environment
+    deactivate    # deactivates the virtual environment; on Windows do . venv/Scripts/deactivate.bat

 ### Authors